 Lisa Brain is an entomologist who practices IPM (integrated pest management) tactics to reduce the amount of chemical control for the management of insect pests.
 She is experienced in monitoring and scouting techniques for a variety of insect pests and plant diseases that can be found in the many crops Agrimanagement works with.

 Lisa came to work at Agrimanagement in the spring of 2006, with a strong background in Tree Fruit Pest Management and Vineyard scouting.
-She is involved in all aspects of our pest management services, along with managing and operating our in-house laboratory.
+She is involved in all aspects of our pest management services.
 Lisa holds a Washington State Commercial Consultant license.